LabMobi/scrolls-android/README.md

 ```

 ## Building the library

 ### Build everything

-To build the library and the sample app use the command
+To build the library and the sample app use the following command

 ```groovy
 ./gradlew buildAllRelease